zaiisao/Documentation/en/Interactive Broadcast/start_live_mac.md

 - `joinSuccessBlock`: Returns that the user joins the specified channel.
 It is same as `didJoinChannel`.
 We recommend setting `joinSuccessBlock` as `nil`, so that the SDK can trigger the `didJoinChannel` callback.

 For more details on the parameter settings, see [joinChannelByToken](https://docs.agora.io/en/Interactive%20Broadcast/API%20Reference/oc/Classes/AgoraRtcEngineKit.html#//api/name/joinChannelByToken:channelId:info:uid:joinSuccess:).

+<div class="alert note">For Native SDKs prior to v3.0.0, you need to call <code>enableWebSdkInteroperability</code> to enable the interoperability with the Web SDK if there is a Web users in the channel.
+As of v3.0.0, the Native SDK enables its interoperability with the Web SDK by default.</div>

 ```objective-c
 // Objective-C